djstevenson/slotcar/README.md

 Modelling of border pieces etc will come later.

 The angles available in single pieces depend on the radius.
 Generally, pieces at 90˚, where available are specials only (for R1, it's narrowed lanes as part of the hairpin bend pack, for R2 there is a 90˚ piece but only in sets - it is not sold separately).
-There are no pieces larger than 22.5˚ for R3 and R4.

 #### Radius 1